FedericoBruzzone/setup-ocaml-project-without-dune/README.md

 ## Contact

-If you have any questions or suggestions regarding this repository, please don't hesitate to reach out.
-You can contact us via the GitHub repository or through the following channels:
+If you have any questions, suggestions, or feedback, do not hesitate to [contact me](https://federicobruzzone.github.io/).
-- Email: [federico.bruzzone.i@gmail.com] or [federico.bruzzone@studenti.unimi.it]
----